uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/common_type_definitions.rst

 |dal_short_name| types shall use these data types.

-The interfaces of the library shall use ``std::int64_t`` data type to represent problem's sizes such as the number of rows and columns in the table.
+The interfaces of the library shall use ``std::int64_t`` data type to represent dimensionality (for example, the number of rows and columns in the table).

 It is recommended to use standard C++ types for applications as well.